Mainstreet Precinct Upgrade

 In 2016, Council completed Stage One of the upgrade (the intersection of Ocean and Coral streets) and in 2019 Council completed stage two (extending from the northern entrance to Ocean Street to the end of Stage One).
 A community street party was held at the completion of each stage to celebrate the new public space.

-Construction for Stage Three of the upgrade begun in May 2020.
+Construction for Stage Three of the upgrade commenced in May 2020.

 Council is currently working to finalise the design of Stage Four (southern end of Ocean Street including part of Albert Place).
 The project focuses on improved pedestrian usability, street greening (through street trees and planting beds) and improving the overall quality of the streetscape to reflect the Mainstreet Precinct’s importance to the community and its visitors.